msn0/ale-url-parser/readme.md

 #### Sort query params with custom compareFunction

 Sorting query params is disabled by default.
-You can define you own sorting method by passing `compareFunction`:
+You can define your own sorting method by passing `compareFunction`:

 ```js
 const order = ['first', 'second', 'third', 'fourth'];